 Get the bullet's current acceleration in pixels per second per second.

 Get the angle the bullet is currently moving at (which can be different to the object's angle), in degrees.
+Note: when the speed is 0, the angle of motion is also 0.
+Usually this can be worked around by setting the speed before the angle of motion.

 Return the total distance the bullet has moved since creation, in pixels.
 This does not take in to account altering the object position with other actions like Set position.